ropensource/Docs/en-us/Development/[English]-Crowdfunding-contract.md

 ## Introduce

-In the following example, we will use smart contract for a crowdfunding campaign.
-The creator of the contract started crowdfunding, and initializes the number of tokens and the duration of the crowdfunding.
-If the crowdfunding is completed within the specified time, the crowdfunding will be successful.
-If the crowdfunding switch is turned off, a certain number of tokens based on a fixed exchange rate will be cast and credited to the name of the investor.
-Otherwise, the crowdfunding fails and the amount of the crowdfunding is returned to the investors.
+In the following example, we will use smart contract for a crowdfunding campaign. the creator of the contract started crowdfunding, and initializes the number of tokens and the duration of the crowdfunding. if the crowdfunding is completed within the specified time, the crowdfunding will be successful. if the crowdfunding switch is turned off, a certain number of tokens based on a fixed exchange rate will be cast and credited to the name of the investor. otherwise, the crowdfunding fails and the amount of the crowdfunding is returned to the investors.

 There are two roles in the contract